ddmitov/perl-executing-browser/doc/SETTINGS.md

   PEB interactive scripts should have ``$|=1;`` among their first lines to disable the built-in buffering of the Perl interpreter, which prevents any output before the script has ended.

 * **Failsafe print**
   Failsafe print is necessary for a graceful shutdown of Perl scripts on normal PEB exit and when PEB unexpectedly crashes.
-PEB closes the STDOUT and STDERR channels of all running Perl scripts when the close button is pressed - they must exit in 3 seconds or any unresponsive scripts are killed.
+When the close button is pressed, PEB closes the STDOUT and STDERR channels of all running Perl scripts and within 3 seconds they must detect their inability to print messages and exit or any unresponsive scripts will be killed.

   Failsafe print could be implemented using the following code: